badconduct/win98botter/README.md

 - The web dashboard provides the main control surface for operators.
 - It includes agent tabs, setup and settings pages, log viewing, chat history, system prompt inspection, permission toggles, and file activity views.
+- The Settings flow now also exposes the optional PostgreSQL Phase 1 cache directly in the application, so users can enable or disable it themselves and edit the connection details without manually editing files.
 - Health and status reporting are implemented so you can quickly see whether the relay and connected agents are alive and responding.

 ### 📸 Screenshot and visual troubleshooting